Amazon SEO in 2024- How The A9 Ranking Algorithm Actually Works (Results from 300+ Case Studies)

 To make sense of all this chaos, it’s essential to track keyword rankings day in and day out.
 Organic rankings for your specific keywords should be considered a major ecommerce KPI to your Amazon business as any drops will massively impact sales.

-Tools like KeyworX do this for you automatically on a daily basis.
+Tools like H10 do this for you automatically on a daily basis.
 Once you spot the problems and identify potential reasons for drops, it becomes infinitely easier to fix the impacted listings.
 We highly recommend using something like this so you can see what’s actually going on with your listings without manually searching hours a day.

 Stage 2: Amazon Product Listing Optimization (On-page Optimisation For Amazon Listings)